Barcelona Field Studies Centre

 This example deals with two sets of sample data from two contrasting urban areas, area X and area Y, with the aim of comparing them and demonstrating differences.
 There are eight pairs of data in this example.

-Tests of significance are used to tell us whether the differences between the two sets of sample data are truly significant or whether these differences could have occurred by chance.
+Tests of significance are used to tell us whether the differences between the two sets of sample data are statistically significant or whether these differences could have occurred by chance.
 Tests of significance tell us the probability level that differences between the two areas, X and Y are due to chance.

 First, examine the two data sets to decide whether differences appear to exist which warrant further investigation.